-We provide a range of services that can help those struggling with substance use or addiction, including detox, counselling and medication.
+We provide a range of services that can help those struggling with substance use or addiction, including detox, group therapy, counselling and medication.
 Treatment can help people cope with the anger, frustration, sadness, and disappointment that often happen when a person tries to stop using drugs.

 Services may have restrictions related to age or residency.

-For information and referral to services available near you, call the Access Central-Detox Referral Line at 1 (866) 658-1221.
+For information and to be connected to services near you, call the Access Central-Detox Referral Line at 1 (866) 658-1221.
 Or read more about services below: